mhbsiam/cafe/README.md

 ##
 ## How to run Data Processing step in HPC?

+This is optional.
+If you have access to a High-Performance Computing system, you can process your data in HPC using the provided cafe_hpc.py script to make an AnnData Object.
+You can also test multiple Leiden resolution values to determine which fits the dataset best.
+This is particularly useful if you have a large dataset.

 ### Steps:

 - Download the standalone script found in CAFE/cafe_hpc.py